-Apart from considering the kind of phone you need, if you’re looking to save money it’s also important to scrutinise the pricing and terms of the contract you sign up for.
+Apart from considering the kind of phone you need, if you’re looking to save money it’s also important to make sure you're happy with the pricing and terms of the contract you sign up for.

-You’ll find that all mobile phone networks/carriers have a selection of cheap mobile contracts, with some offering a free handset for under £10 per month.
+You’ll find that all mobile phone networks and carriers have a selection of cheap mobile contracts, with some offering a free handset for under £10 per month.

 Of course, as well as the price, you’re advised to look closely at what your monthly charge entitles you to in terms of minutes, data and texts.

-For instance, if you’re a heavy data user, it’s probably a good idea to sign up for a plan that allows you plenty of mobile internet usage per month.
+For instance, if you’re a heavy data user, it’s probably a good idea to sign up for a plan that allows you plenty of mobile internet usage while you're out and about.

-Conversely, if you're the kind of traditionalist who likes to call their friends and speak to them, it's a good idea to choose a tariff with a generous allowance of monthly call minutes.
+On the other hand, if mainly just want a mobile phone for calling people, it's a good idea to choose a tariff with a generous allowance of monthly call minutes.

-Pay as you go customers also have to pay for their phone outright.
+Pay-as-you-go customers also have to pay for their phones outright.
 Conversely, cheap contract phone customers can often get a phone for free.

 A cheap contract tariff may offer cheaper calls than pay-as-you-go and a free handset.